vladbabii/multi-smtp-resender/README.md

   * how much time should the service wait before retrying sending an email to a specific sender
 * SEND_EMAILS_DELAY
   * every <SEND_EMAILS_DELAY> the folder will be scanned and emails will be sent where possilbe
+* SMTP_PORT
+ * default 25
+ * port to listen on for incoming email
+* SUBJECT_ALTER
+ * default 1
+ * when set to 0 the subject will not be updated with from/to values

 ## Email JSON file format